01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

     The prefered solution is based on the usage of `apply` on a `lambda` function that slices the string that contains the email.
 The `lambda` function uses `split` to split the string on `@`.
 Finally, `value_counts` is used to count the occurences.

-# Exercice 3 Handling missing values
+# Exercise 3 Handling missing values

-The goal of this exercice is to learn to handle missing values.
-In the previsous exercice we used the first techniques: filter out the missing values.
+The goal of this exercise is to learn to handle missing values.
+In the previsous exercise we used the first techniques: filter out the missing values.
 We were lucky because the proportion of missing values was low.
 But in some cases, dropping the missing values is not possible because the filtered data set would be too small.
 This article explains the different types of missing data and how they should be handled. https://towardsdatascience.com/data-cleaning-with-python-and-pandas-detecting-missing-values-3e9c6ebcf78b

 "